DAY 1: Poros.

 DAY 5: Serifos

 Serifos island, an integral part of Greek mythology, since its name is associated with two of the most famous mythical heroes: Ulysses and Perseus.
 You can mull over this yarn and other local legends whilst sipping a traditional Greek coffee and enjoying a local sweet at the sparkling port of Livadi.
-Later on, take a fascinating walk to Chora, the island’s capital, which is perched on a hill above the port, and discover its narrow whitewashed alleys colored with the lush green, pink and purple of overflowing bougainvillaea.
+Later on, take a fascinating walk to Chora, the island’s capital, which is perched on a hill above the port, and discover its narrow whitewashed alleys colored with the lush green, pink and purple of overflowing bougainvillea.

 DAY 6: Cape Sounio